Sourdough Blondies with Rhubarb & Almonds

 • For best results, use fresh rhubarb.
 However, you can use frozen rhubarb as well.
 Just let the rhubarb thaw for an hour before macerating.
 When I tested with frozen rhubarb, I noticed that the blondies were slightly wetter, so be sure to get as much liquid out as you can when you macerate it.

 • During late spring and early summer, rhubarb is in season.
-You can easily find it at well-stocked grocery stores or local farmer’s markets.
+You can easily find it at well-stocked grocery stores or local farmers’ markets and make Strawberry Rhubarb Jam.
 For this recipe, it’s ideal to opt for thinner rhubarb stalks or simply slice thicker ones in half.

 Follow this visual and detailed recipe guide as you bake these sourdough blondies.